-We want to thank you for asking many questions during the launch of Nordic Hydrogen Route.
-As we didn’t have time to answer them all in the event, here you can find the questions and answers.
-If you still have something you would like to as, please contact us here.
+We want to thank you for asking many questions during the launch of the Nordic Hydrogen Route.
+As we didn’t have time to answer them all at the event, here you can find a full list of questions and answers below.
+If you still have something you would like to ask, please contact us here.

 In what order could the investments be articulated, i.e., wind power, electrolysis, hydrogen use, pipeline construction?
 How could the pipeline investment proceed?
 Would it be built at once or in pieces?